 12. You go right to the dry goods aisle for your milk and eggs and bypass the refrigerated section out of habit at the grocery store.

-13. You don’t bat an eye at employees out at cafes for 2-hour lunch breaks during the week.
+13. You don’t bat an eye at employees out at cafes for 2-hour lunch breaks during the week — with wine.

-14. You find it normal that shops are closed on Sundays.
+14. You find it normal that shops are closed on Sundays and sometimes Mondays too.

 15. You rarely start sentences with, “Well, back in the USA…” because you’ve stopped making comparisons.
 Out loud anyway.